cerofrais/aws-gettingstarted/terraform/readme.md

     You can do `terraform destory --auto-approve` to skip the interactive prompt

-7. `terraform import`. --> to import the state of an instance created manually(or without using terraform) to tf state
+7. `terraform import`. --> to import the state of an instance created manually(or without using terraform) to tf state before importing you create a dummy instance with null values, make sure all the default variables to required are present. and to user the command, `terraform import aws_instance.instance_name`
+    --> do a `terraform plan` to get the details of the instance created in terminal for future use.